tomonori-93/GVTD-X/README.md

 # Features (Updates from previous methods)
 * Introducing asymmetric radial wind components in the closure assumption
   * Accurate wind retrievals for atmospheric vortices with asymmetric tangential and radial wind components
+  * Insensitive of the retrieved axisymmetric winds to errors of the vortex-center estimation, compared with GBVTD and GVTD
 * Simultaneously solving the retrieval equations for entire radii
   * Radial consistency of the asymmetric winds even in potential radial gaps due to insufficient sampling in the azimuth